iArcanic/irsm-cw1/risk-analysis-report.md

 | R6 | Unpatched network devices act as an entry point for accessing other servers hosting sensitive information | Medium | Medium | Moderate | Firewalls, Switches, VPN devices |

 # 4 Mitigation strategies

+Effective mitigation strategies are a combination of introducing multiple security controls.
+The aim, given in mind the $Inherent\space risk\space rating$ rating, would be to reduce the risk likelihood or the impact itself.
+A wide range of intervention measures should be employed, including those that are technical, operational, or commercial.
+Any thought of measures should efficiently address information security gaps within the existing infrastructure technology, as brought up by the risk assessment conducted.

+## 4.1 R1 mitigation – Outdated Windows Server OS

+## 4.2 R2 mitigation – Vulnerable Oracle Enterprise Cloud Solution

+## 4.3 R3 mitigation – Unencrypted endpoints

+## 4.4 R4 mitigation – Obsolete antivirus definitions

+## 4.5 R5 mitigation – Weak administrator passwords

+## 4.6 R6 mitigation – Unpatched network devices

 # 5 Future recommendations